colorfulparadox/cse412-password-challenge/README.md

 ## Password Challenge Thing

-Check database_image for an example of it working
+Check step3.png for an example of it working with a hashed password Also check step1.png of an example of it working in plaintext.

 I used hashlib to hash the password: